-Overall, we found that trait-based interaction models can transfer knowledge relatively well given enough phylogenetic and environmental similarities between systems.
-They are useful for producing initial expectations even in contrasting ecosystems.
+Overall, we found that our trait-based interaction models can transfer knowledge relatively well given enough phylogenetic and environmental similarities between systems.
+They are useful for producing initial expectations even in contrasting ecosystems and for future communities.
 This, and other recent research (Brose et al., 2006; Caron et al., 2022; Laigle et al., 2018), suggests there are fundamental trait-based constraints on trophic interactions that are generalizable to some extent.
-The nature of this constraint also appears to result from species traits rather than the ‘match’ between a predator and its prey, which has interesting ties to the broader question of how traits vary between ecosystems and along gradients (Gravel et al., 2016).
-Future research could better link subfields within trait-based ecology for a comprehensive understanding of how species relate to their environment and to other species, and to enable better predictions of the responses of species and ecosystems to threats and global change.
+Food web variation thus result from species traits rather than the ‘match’ between a predator and its prey, which has interesting ties to the broader question of how traits vary between regions and along gradients (Gravel et al., 2016).
+Future research could better link subfields within trait-based ecology for a comprehensive understanding of how species traits and network structure relate to their environment , and to enable better predictions of the responses of species and ecosystems to threats and global change.

 References